loda-lang/loda-programs/programs/oeis/list2.md

 * [A227017](http://oeis.org/A227017) ([L09 program](227/A227017.asm)): Floor(M(g(n-1)+1,..,g(n))), where M = harmonic mean and g(n) = n(3n-1)/2 = A000326(n).
 * [A227043](http://oeis.org/A227043) ([L08 program](227/A227043.asm)): Numerator of harmonic mean H(n,2), n>= 0.
 * [A227071](http://oeis.org/A227071) ([L09 program](227/A227071.asm)): Let s(m) = the set of k > 0 such that k^m ends with k.
 Then a(n) = least m such that s(m) = s(n).
+* [A227085](http://oeis.org/A227085) ([L123 program](227/A227085.asm)): Number of n X 2 binary arrays indicating whether each 2 X 2 subblock of a larger binary array has lexicographically increasing rows and columns, for some larger (n+1) X 3 binary array with rows and columns of the latter in lexicographically nondecreasing order.
 * [A227121](http://oeis.org/A227121) ([L15 program](227/A227121.asm)): Number of n X 2 0,1 arrays indicating 2 X 2 subblocks of some larger (n+1) X 3 binary array having a sum of zero, with rows and columns of the latter in lexicographically nondecreasing order.
 * [A227140](http://oeis.org/A227140) ([L05 program](227/A227140.asm)): a(n) = n/gcd(n,2^5), n >= 0.
 * [A227148](http://oeis.org/A227148) ([L09 program](227/A227148.asm)): Numbers n for which the sum of digits is even when n is written in the factorial base (A007623).